 You may wish to extend your layer of mulch a bit further to give more protection to the soil surrounding your new bush.

-If the mulch is pressed right against the stem or trunk, it will contribute to rot and will kill your new addition. [source]
+If the mulch is pressed right against the stem or trunk, it will contribute to rotting and will kill your new addition. [source]

 You may need to water two or three times weekly at first to keep the soil moist and give your new plant a good start in life.

 As with most plants, excessive watering causes root rot.
 When your shrub is established, a deep watering once a week should be ample.

 Good drainage is essential to good plant growth.
 If you find that water is pooling around your plant, you may wish to amend your soil with peat moss.

 - When your compost layer is in place, top it off with 2 inches of mulch.
 Cover the new compost layer completely, and remember to be careful not to allow the mulch to come in contact with the trunk of your bush.
 Mulch will help hold moisture in the soil and will deter weeds.

 - Give these hardy hibiscus bushes a deep, weekly watering throughout the summer months.
 You can skip this if your area has received at least an inch of rain within the week.
-Remember, it is better to give all bushes and shrubs a deep, weekly soaking with a trickle of water rather than a light daily spraying.
+Remember, it is better to give all bushes and shrubs a deep, weekly soaking with a trickle of water rather than light daily spraying.
 A deep soaking once a week encourages more blooms.
 A soaker or drip hose makes deep watering easy.

 - Watch out for “bud drop.”
-If your plant begins dropping blossoms prematurely, you will know that you are not watering correctly.
+If your plant begins dropping blossoms and leaves prematurely, you will know that you are not watering correctly.
 Frequent shallow watering or excessive watering can cause blossoms to drop.

-- Remove dead, broken and/or damaged branches.
+- Remove dead, broken, and/or damaged branches.
 No matter what pruning style you choose, be sure to remove nonproductive branches.
 This will encourage air circulation and allow sunlight to reach your plant uniformly.
 NOTE: Remove branches damaged by fungus or disease as soon as you notice them, no matter what time of year.
 Dispose of them properly by throwing them away in the trash or burning them.
-Do not compost them as this will only spread disease.
+Do not compost them, as this will only spread disease.